-Note: One important thing you have to remember is choose the best site when you search for your answers because there will be few sites that will ask you to download “Registry Cleaners” to fix the error which you need to pay for.
+Note: One important thing you have to remember is to choose the best site when you search for your answers because there will be few sites that will ask you to download “Registry Cleaners” as a part of their solution or content to fix the error which you need to pay for.
 Trust me most of them are scams don’t fall for it.
-And in any case a Registry Cleaner does not fix such errors.
+And in any case, a Registry Cleaner does not fix such errors.

 A program can crash due to different reasons.
 We have to find out if it’s specific to your environment i.e. OS or Windows Profile.
-Or is it the program itself.
-The best way to test it first enable the Build-in administrator on Windows 7.
+Or is it the program itself?
+The best way to test it first to enable the Build-in Administrator.

 Because built-in administrators have full privileges and no restrictions whatsoever.
-Also testing in other user profile is of no help,because some programs would have preferences (User settings) saved into the Application data folder – so if those preferences are corrupted Programs can act weird.
+Also testing in other user profiles is of no help because some programs would have preferences (User settings) saved into the Application Data folder – so if those preferences are corrupted Programs can act weirdly.

 So test your application in a new Windows Profile i.e. built-in administrator and see if it works fine.
-If it works, then you could either create a new Windows Profile and move you settings or remove the User settings folder when would be located under Application data folder.
+If it works, then you could either create a new Windows Profile and move your settings or remove the User settings folder which would be located under the Application Data folder.

-Sometime some other application might interfere in your application’s working.
+Sometimes some other application might interfere with your application’s working.
 So in order to rule that out you could always reboot the system in Selective Startup or Clean Boot State.
 That could rule out that possibility.

 Make sure you also disable your security software.
 Because it’s very common to hear that Internet Security software may be blocking that particular application itself or one of the dependency.

 Always check the support website of that program.
-Because you might never know the issue your experiencing might be reported and the application developers might have already posted a way to fix it.
+Because you might never know the issue you experiencing might be reported and the application developers might have already posted a way to fix it.
 Most of the commercial software will have a Knowledge base.
-Most of times if you visit their official website under the support section you might find a FAQ or Knowledge base articles.
+Most of the time if you visit their official website under the support section you might find a FAQ or Knowledge base articles.

 Is it Windows itself?

-It’s also very likely the Windows itself is the culprit.
-Because the software completely depend on the OS to run if the one of the System file or Dependency is failing then your application will crash.
+It’s also very likely that Windows itself is the culprit.
+Because the software completely depends on the OS to run if one of the System files or Dependency is failing then your application will crash.

-For example if the Microsoft Visual C++ Redistributable 2008 version is corrupted you might get SidebySide errors all over the Event Viewer.
+For example, if the Microsoft Visual C++ Redistributable version is corrupted you might get SidebySide errors all over the Event Viewer.
 Or if your .NET Frameworks is corrupted you might see .NET run time errors in Event Viewer and the application will crash.
 So it’s best to run System File Checker or SFC /SCANNOW.
-With it, you check the integrity of your Windows 7.
+With it, you check the integrity of your Windows 10.
 You could also consider repairing your Windows OS.

-Advanced users could also use a great application called Process Explorer to find most of the advance troubleshooting steps.
-You could check this tutorial by me on our TWC forum, if you’re not familiar with it.
+Advanced users could also use a great application called Process Explorer to find most of the advanced troubleshooting steps.

-There are few tips that would get you started.
-If you find difficulty in following feel free to visit our TWC Support forums.
-We’ll be glad to assist you.
+There are a few tips that would get you started.
+If you find difficulty in following feel free to search using our TWC Search Bar.